-Bear Hair Gap Trail is a 3.8 mile lightly trafficked loop trail located near Suches, GA and is rated as moderate.
+Bear Hair Gap Trail is a 3.8 mile lightly trafficked loop trail located near Suches, Georgia and is rated as moderate.
 The trail is primarily used for hiking and is accessible from March until November.
 Dogs are also able to use this trail.

 Directions from Blairsville: Take US 19 and 129 south from Blairsville for 10 miles.
 Turn right into Vogel State Park.